Mrs A Wright

 Saving Our World

-This half term we became much more aware of the environment around us and our impact on the world.
-We learned all about:
+The aim of this project is for children to become much more aware of the environment around us and our impact on the world.
+We intend to learn about:

 - The Water Cycle